-The mission of the Franciscan Children's internship is to provide a high level of training, supervision, and clinician experiences to prepare trainees in a variety of clinical, consultative, and supervisory roles.
+The mission of the Franciscan Children's internship is to provide a high level of training, supervision, and clinical experiences to prepare trainees in a variety of clinical, consultative, and supervisory roles.

 Training focuses on evidence-based and culturally informed assessment and treatment.
 Treatment is embedded within a strengths-based model of care and is performed utilizing a variety of modalities.
 Developing a strong therapeutic alliance during treatment, along with meeting the individual needs of our patients and families, is also central across all clinical work.
 Racial and cultural humility is a major focus within the hospital, department, and individual supervision.
-Specific areas of training competencies include: assessment, intervention, consultation and supervision, conceptualization, multicultural awareness, professionalism, and lifelong learning.
+Specific areas of training competencies include: Research, Ethical and legal standards, Individual and cultural diversity, Professional values, attitudes, and behaviors,